MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ```python
 print (qsharp.eval("Main.Main()"))
 ```
+***

 ## Configuring Q# projects as external dependencies

 A Q# project can also be configured as an external dependency for other projects, acting much like a library, where the functions and operations in the external Q# project are made available to multiple Q# projects.
-An external Q# project can reside on a drive share or in a GitHub repository.
+An external dependency can reside on a drive share or in a GitHub repository.

 To use a Q# project as an external dependency, you need to: